Eastern Arizona College: Academics

+EAC began offering four-year degrees in fall 2024 with their Health Sciences and Music Education programs.
+Their third four-year degree program in Organizational Leadership is a continuation of an existing two-year program and is set to begin enrolling students in upper division courses in fall 2026, pending accreditation from the Higher Learning Commission.

 Museum

 Eastern Arizona College is the home of the Mills Collection, the life-work of avocational archaeologists Jack and Vera Mills.
 The Mills conducted extensive excavations on archaeological sites in Southeastern Arizona and Western New Mexico from the 1940s through the 1970s.
 They restored numerous pottery vessels and amassed more than 600 whole and restored pots, as well as over 5,000 other artifacts.
 Most of their work was carried out on private land in southeastern Arizona and western New Mexico.
 They donated their collection of some 600 whole vessels to EAC, on condition that their collection be placed on permanent public display.

 Mascot

 The college's mascot is "Gila Hank"—the Gila monster is a species indigenous to the region.